Antimortine/epet-theory/manuscript/04_qualia.md

 EPET's hypothesis on qualia:

-**Qualia are intrinsic characteristics (properties, aspects, dimensions) of the dynamic, integrated, embodied predictive modeling process itself, when this process reaches sufficient complexity, stability, global availability, and system-evaluated relevance.**
+**EPET's core hypothesis is that qualia are constituted by, or are identical to, specific intrinsic characteristics (properties, aspects, dimensions) of the dynamic, integrated, embodied predictive modeling process itself, when this process reaches sufficient complexity, stability, global availability, and system-evaluated relevance.**

 Qualia are not separate entities or non-physical additions.
 They are what this specific emergent process is like.
 This unique complex dynamic organization is the basis for emergent high-level properties like conscious experience.